 You may try making this recipe at home for breakfast to be paired with your morning hot coffee or a tall glass of milk.
-This dish is also a good complement to your kid's lunch for school.
+This treat is also a good complement to your kid's lunch for school.

-You will never go wrong in serving this recipe for any special occasion as well since it may look quite simple, but the taste from one bite is certainly nothing but simple.
-It is an excellent choice of dish to bring for picnic dates as well since you can easily just pluck a slice from the container and enjoy it free from making any mess in doing so.
+It is an excellent choice of snack to bring for picnic dates as well since you can easily just pluck a slice from the container and enjoy it free from making any mess in doing so.

-Why Does This Recipe Work?
+Why We Love This Recipe

 Date Slice Recipe is one of the easiest and simplest recipes you can ever try to make at home without spending too much time perfecting it.
 However, the reason why this recipe is a must-try does not end there.
-Here are some of the things that will surely make you want to try this at home:

 - This recipe is made up of seven ingredients, all of which can be easily found in your cupboards.
-If not, the convenience store nearest to you sure has them.

 - This dish is perfect to be served all year round.
 No matter the occasion, no matter the date, no matter how high or low the temperature is, this dish is an excellent recipe to be made for the whole family.